bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 ### Verb Irregularity by Verb Frequency of Usage

 I measure a verb's irregularity as "what fraction of this verb's conjugations are irregular"[^3].
-Noting this in the table from above, we'd have the following irregularity scores:
+Noting this in the conjugation table from above, we'd have the following irregularity scores in the bottom-most row:

 |                             | _regular<br>rules_ | _trabalhar<br>(to work)_        | _andar<br>(to walk)_       | _vir<br>(to come)_            | _ser<br>(to be)_             |
 |-----------------------------|--------------------|---------------------------------|----------------------------|-------------------------------|------------------------------|